Japan guide

 TRAIN/SUBWAY SYSTEM

-The train and subway system in Japan is affordable and almost always on time.
+The train and subway system in Japan is affordable and almost always on time, those the past 10 years or so delays (for any number of reasons) have slowly increased.
 If you plan to be in one of the larger cities, you’ll become familiar with this pretty quickly.
 This section will not cover the buses, as I never really used them on my own, so I don’t know enough to comfortably offer advice on those.
 Buses were cheap though the few times I rode them.

-First, if you’re in a larger city, GET A SUBWAY/TRAIN MAP!
+First, if you’re in a larger city, GET A SUBWAY/TRAIN MAP if yo ucan!
 Carry it around with you at all times if you think there’s any chance you won’t know how to get somewhere.
 They’re written in English too, so you should be OK.
 That is, assuming you know English.
 And you do because you’re reading this, right?
-Also, if you’re using a mobile phone in Japan with internet access, or even if you’re just using a computer, bookmark the following site: http://www.jorudan.co.jp/english/norikae/ .
-It’ll easily, and in English, find you a comparison of different train/subway routes from one location to another, anywhere in Japan.
-It’ll compare time, price and the easiest (fewest transfers between trains).
+Also, if you’re using a mobile phone in Japan with internet access, Google Maps should be enough to get around.
+An alternative I used to recommend is Jorudan: http://www.jorudan.co.jp/english/norikae/ .
+From my experience using it, it was the best site for English-language train/subway schedules years ago.

 If you plan to be in Japan at least a week and plan to travel between the larger cities, might I recommend the JR Rail Pass.
-It allows you to ride pretty much any train and bus that you’ll need in Japan.
+It allows you to ride pretty much any train and bus (JR-operated) that you’ll need in Japan.
 It comes in 7, 14 and 21-day pass varieties.
-It sounds expensive, but if you really do plan to use the inter-city travel, I highly recommend looking into this.
-The price is roughly $300 – $600 as of this posting.
-Note: You must purchase this outside of Japan.
-The JR Rail Pass website has all the info you need.
+It expensive and no longer the value it used to be, but if you really do plan to use the shinkansen a LOT, I recommend looking into this.
+The price is roughly $330 – $650 as of this posting.
+Note: You used to be required to purchase it from outside of Japan before your visit, but I believe it can be purchased domestically now as long as you’re on a tourist visa.
 Oh, and it’s only for foreigners not living in Japan. http://www.japanrailpass.net/

-So first, there’s the shinkansen (新幹線), or the bullet train/high speed train known to many.
-It really is fast, and many of them are nice.
-It’s mostly used for intercity travel, such as from Tokyo to Hiroshima, for example.
+As mentioned above, there’s the shinkansen (新幹線), or the bullet train/high speed train known to many.
+It really is fast, and many of them are quite nice.
+It’s mostly used for intercity travel, such as from Tokyo to Hiroshima.
 The shinkansen have reserved and non-reserved seating.
-I’d say that usually non-reserved is just fine, but if you’re traveling during Obon or Golden Week, two different weeks of national holidays, getting a reserved ticket might be better.
-Many of the shinkansen trains still have smoking cars.
-Make sure you’re not in one of these, as some of them can be equivalent to sitting in a bar—they’re pretty smokey.
+I used to say that usually non-reserved is just fine during non-holiday travel, but with the increase in foreign tourism the trains are more crowded now than in the past.
+Because of this, I would recommend spending the extra money and getting a reserved ticket.
+I believe all shinkansen trains are now completely non-smoking.

-If you plan to stick in the Tokyo-Yokohama-Chiba area and not venture further, I highly recommend the Suica & N’EX special available (http://www.jreast.co.jp/e/suica-nex/ ) at Narita Airport.
-It’ll get you to the Tokyo or Yokohama areas on the Narita Express train, and you’ll get a Suica card with 1,500 yen on it.
+If you plan to stick in the Tokyo-Yokohama-Chiba area and not venture further, the Suica & N’EX special available (https://www.jreast.co.jp/multi/en/nex/tickets/ ) at Narita Airport.
+It’ll get you to the Tokyo or Yokohama areas on the Narita Express train, and you’ll get a Suica card.
 And if this is your first time in Japan, that’ll be the easiest way for you to get to your hotel most likely.

 So what is Suica? http://www.jreast.co.jp/e/pass/suica.html If you’re too lazy to click that link, I’ll summarize it: rechargeable card that replaces the use of easy-of-lose paper tickets needed to ride trains/subways.
 Oh, and this will work at vending machines, many convenience stores and more.
 No need to figure out how much fare your train is—the Suica automatically deducts the correct amount needed.
 Of course, there is that initial 500 yen deposit for the card, but it’s trivial for the ease of use you get from it.